fahrirusliyadi/friskamax__fahri--nextjs-doc/docs/styling.md

 # Styling and Theme Customization

-This guide explains how to customize the styling and theme of your Next.js Portfolio Template.
+This guide explains how to customize the styling and theme of your portfolio.

 ## Global Styles